stjet/hedgeblog/posts/dns_server_misadventures.md

 So, wonderful.
 We parse the query message, see what domain it is requesting, if it is a intranet domain, we then copy the query message, change it a bit, and append our CNAME/A record answer.

 But I probably want to visit normal websites too.
-This current setup isn't aware of say, wikipedia.org's existence, that's not an intranet domain!
+This current setup isn't aware of say, wikipedia.org's existence; that's not an intranet domain!
 So, our poor server would have to query the root domain to find the DNS server for `.org`, then query that server for `wikipedia.org`'s nameservers, then query those namesevers for the actual record.
 Sounds like an awful lot of work.... which we can avoid entirely!
 We'll just route queries for non-intranet TLDs/domains to another DoH service, like NextDNS, Cloudflare, or Mullvad's.
 They'll handle everything, and we can just proxy whatever they return.

 Ok, now are we done?